nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     Alternatively, you could also click on the person in the GUI to open said person's tasks!
     </div>

-### Reminder for tasks that are due soon: `reminder`
+### Setting the number of days before tasks are considered due soon: `reminder`

-1. Shows a numerical value in days.
-The value is the number of days prior to a task's date to remind that it is due soon.
+1. Displays the current number of days prior to a task's date for the task to be considered due soon.

    Format: `reminder`

+    * The default value is 3 days.

 2. Sets the number of days prior to a task's date to remind that it is due soon.

    Format: `reminder -s DAYS`

-   * DAYS refer to the number of days prior to a task's date.
+   * `DAYS` refer to the number of days prior to a task's date.
      The day **must be a positive integer** 1, 2, 3, ...

    Example: